Cash Games, Poker Basics, Poker Strategy, Tournaments

 Calculating Equity with Over 9 Outs

-As your number of outs continues to increase, the numbers you get from applying the rule of two and four and your actual equity starts to diverge more and more.
+As your number of outs increases, the numbers you get from applying the rule of two and four, and your actual equity, start to diverge further.

 For this reason, using the rule of two and four in situations where you have more than 9 outs can be a bit tricky, as the numbers produced are quite incorrect.